A South Island Road trip is the best way to see this beautiful part of New Zealand!

 The drive to Picton isn’t a long one, it takes about 2 hours.
 Despite the short journey, there is a lo to see along the way.

-The primary attraction are the Marlborough Sounds.
+The primary attraction is the Marlborough Sounds.
 They are a collection of ancient sunken river valleys that have been filled with waters from the Pacific Ocean.
 The sights here are beautiful, and it’s a place you must stop!

 You could spend the night in Marlborough if you wish, and drive onto Picton the next day.
 This would give you time to explore the sounds, and perhaps do a boat tour.
 This would be a good option if time isn’t an issue!